lsdcapital/helm-charts/charts/lnd/README.md

 | serviceAccount.name                        | string | `""`                    |             |
 | tolerations                                | list   | `[]`                    |             |

-Create or import you wallet.
+## Create a wallet

 The startup will create an init container to let you do this.
 If it detects a wallet.db file, it should bypass this and move to unlock the file from .walletpass

-How to create a wallet
+### How to create a wallet

 Exec into your pod
 kubectl -c lnd-init exec -it lnd-<pod-id> -- /bin/bash

-Start LND
-lnd --lnddir=/data --datadir=/data/data --configfile=/etc/lnd/lnd.conf &
+echo "yourwalletpass" > /data/.walletpass
 lncli --lnddir=/data create
-fg

 ##